DjWheat

-Marcus Graham, also known as djWheat, is an American shoutcaster and the former Director of Creator Development at Twitch, where he worked at from 2011 to January 2022.
+Marcus Graham, also known as djWheat, is an American shoutcaster and the former Director of Creator Development at Twitch, where he worked from 2011 to January 2022.

 Graham is considered to be one of the earliest shoutcasters, doing play-by-play commentary at video game tournaments since the late 1990s, and has commentated over more than 50 titles.
 He has been referred to as the "John Madden" of esports commentating.
 He has hosted major gaming events, including The International and the World Cyber Games.

 Early life

 Graham grew up in Omaha, Nebraska.
 He graduated from the University of Nebraska–Lincoln.
 After graduation, he worked in IT management and coached Quake III in his free time.

 Career

 Graham was the leader of Clan 519, one of the top-ranked North American Quake II team deathmatch teams.
 His nickname was Styles519.